NTSC: Color compatibility issues

+Fully saturated color spectrum rendered using SMPTE C (top) and NTSC 1953 (bottom) colorimetry.

-In reference to the gamuts shown on the CIE chromaticity diagram (above), the variations between the different colorimetries can result in significant visual differences.
-To adjust for proper viewing requires gamut mapping via LUTs or additional color grading.
+In the gamuts on the CIE chromaticity diagram, variations among colorimetries can result in visual differences.
+Proper viewing requires gamut mapping via LUTs or additional color grading.
 SMPTE Recommended Practice RP 167-1995 refers to such an automatic correction as an "NTSC corrective display matrix."
-For instance, material prepared for 1953 NTSC may look desaturated when displayed on SMPTE C or ATSC/BT.709 displays, and may also exhibit noticeable hue shifts.
-On the other hand, SMPTE C materials may appear slightly more saturated on BT.709/sRGB displays, or significantly more saturated on P3 displays, if the appropriate gamut mapping is not performed.
+Material prepared for 1953 NTSC may look de-saturated when displayed on SMPTE C or ATSC/BT.709 displays, and may have noticeable hue shifts.
+SMPTE C materials may appear slightly more saturated on BT.709/sRGB displays, or significantly more saturated on P3 displays, if appropriate gamut mapping is not done.